 Lack of Regulation & Legality

 CBD oil is not FDA approved, although it gave its seal of approval to Epidiolex, derived from cannabidiol.
 In an unregulated market, there is no telling what you might get.
 We urge you to check out our review page to learn more about the most reputable CBD brands on the market.

 If you want to stay on the right side of the law, focus on CBD products derived from hemp.
 Federal law states that such items must contain a maximum THC content of 0.3%.
 However, CBD laws vary from state to state.
-In Idaho, for example, CBD products should not contain ANY THC whatsoever.
+In Kansas, for example, CBD products should not contain any THC whatsoever.